AmantayAbdurakhmanov/QuickBooks_API/README.md

 # QuickBooks_API
-Integration with QuickBooks API using Selenium webdriver and OAuth 2.0
+Jupiter Notebook with QuickBooks OAuth2 API call in Pyhon using Selenium webdriver